emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-here-s-what-language-learners-should-know.md

 {{< toc >}}

+_This post contains affiliate links.
+If you click on one of my links and make a purchase, I get a small commission at no extra cost to you.
+If you like what I do, using my links is a great way to say thanks!_

 ## What is comprehensible input?

 **Comprehensible input (CI) is anything in your target language that you can understand despite not getting every little detail.**